Can I use shampoo to wash my car

 1. Can I use regular household shampoo to wash my car?

 While it’s technically possible, it’s not recommended.
 Regular household shampoo lacks the specialized cleaning agents found in dedicated car shampoos, potentially compromising the effectiveness of your car wash.
-(See Also: Will Acetone Damage Car Paint?
-Exploring the Effects and Safe Removal Tips)
+(See Also: How to Remove Old Wax from Car Surfaces: Expert Tips and Tricks)

 2. How often should I shampoo my car?